zj8487/logrus-wrapper/README.md

-# Package github.com/jeffizhungry/logrus
+# Intro

 - Provides a wrapper around github.com/Sirupsen/logrus package-level logger to add **file**, **function**, and **line number** information.

 - Aside from the setup function, all the functions in **logfunc.go** are fully compatible with Sirupsen/logrus package.

-This makes switching back to the original package a simple task.
+- This makes switching back to the original package as simple as:
+  1. removing the Setup(...) function
+  2. replacing *jeffizhungry* with *Sirupsen*

 # Usage